SlvtMks/SlvtMks/README.md

 - 👋 Hi, I’m @SlvtMks
-- 👀 I’m interested in Python :)
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, ML, ...
-- 💞️ I’m looking to collaborate on learning Backend
+- 💞️ I’m looking to collaborate on learning ML engineering
 - 📫 You can reach me by email: senpai1303@gmail.com

 <!---